Chain of Responsibility becomes valuable when validation or processing logic needs a stable sequence of independently understandable steps.

 public final class PaymentValidationHandler extends ValidationHandler {

-protected void check(OrderRequest request) {
+protected void validate(OrderRequest request) {

 if (!"CARD".equals(request.getPaymentMethod())) {